Miriam Feirberg

-Miriam Feirberg-Ikar (מרים פיירברג-איכר; born 11 July 1951) is an Israeli politician currently serving as the mayor of Netanya, a city in the Central District of Israel.
-Feirberg is the first elected female mayor in Netanya, and is one of the few women who have served as mayors of Israeli cities.
+Miriam Feirberg-Ikar (מרים פיירברג-איכר; 11 July 1951 – 21 November 2025) was an Israeli politician.
+At the time of her death, she was serving as the mayor of Netanya, a city in the Central District of Israel.
+Feirberg was the first elected female mayor in Netanya and is one of the few women who have served as mayors of Israeli cities.

-Biography
+Background

 Miriam Feirberg was born in Acre, a city in northern Israel.
 Her father was an officer in the Israel Border Police, and her mother was a social worker.
 She obtained her Bachelor of Arts degree in sociology, criminology and social work, and her Master of Arts degree in social work, both from Bar-Ilan University.

 Feirberg was married to Eli Feirberg.
 They have a son, Tzafrir, and a daughter, Tal.
-In 2004 she married Roni Ikar, former CEO of Netanya municipality.
+In 2004, she married Roni Ikar, former CEO of Netanya municipality.
+She died on 21 November 2025, at the age of 74.